Grunny/zap-cli/README.rst

                           the environment variable ZAP_PORT.
       --zap-url TEXT      The URL of the ZAP proxy.
 Defaults to http://127.0.0.1 or the value of the environment variable ZAP_URL.
+      --api-key TEXT      The API key for using the ZAP API if required.
+Defaults to the value of the environment variable ZAP_API_KEY.
       --help              Show this message and exit.

     Commands: